visgl/luma.gl/docs/upgrade-guide.md

 ## Deprecated Features

 Some classes and functions have been deprecated in luma.gl v4.
-They will continue to function in v4, but will generate a warning in the console.
-These functions are expected to be removed in a future major version of luma.gl.
+They will continue to function in v4, but a warning in the console will be generated.
+These functions are expected to be removed in a future major versions of luma.gl.

 | Symbol               | Replacement      | Comment |